dykyi-roman/service-oriented-architecture/README.md

 I have experience working with four.
 Taking into consideration the first of the SOLID principles (Single Responsibility Principle) on the modules level I would take for realization approach №2.
 On the picture use a REST for data transfer between a service but this is a detail, request/response can easily be implemented by using messaging.

+For more information read [here](adminpanel/README.md).

 # Cloud storage service

 ![image](cloud-storage/docs/architecture.png)

+Cloud storage is a service model in which data is transmitted and stored on remote storage systems, where it is maintained, managed.

+Service provide API for easy connect and use base methods cloud or file storage.

+For more information read [here](cloud-storage/README.md).

 # Application